This police chief is hiring female officers to fix ‘toxic’ policing

 “He looked at me and, out of nowhere, he said, ‘Mo', we have got to figure out how to get the toxic masculinity out of policing,’ ” she recalled.
 “And it was just like this moment of, ‘who are you and how do I support you?’ ”

 Clary was the first police chief to join the 30x30 Initiative, launched by McGough, Roman and others a year ago to push police departments to make their rosters at least 30 percent female by 2030.
-To date, more than 290 jurisdictions have signed on, including New York City and, this month, D.C.
+To date, about 150 jurisdictions have signed on, including New York City and, this month, D.C.

 But many others have been skeptical.
 Only seven of the 40 Midwestern law enforcement agencies Clary invited have signed up, McGough said.
 And during a seminar while the initiative was in the planning stage, a male chief told McGough and other organizers he was reluctant to hire women, for fear they’d be sexually harassed by male officers and sue the department.